BlakeDonn/fashion_wars/README.md

 ## Overview

-`Fashion Wars` Is a Guild Wars 2 player-helper applicaiton meant to help users find and keep track of what skins they have yet to unlock in the game.
+`Fashion Wars` Is a Guild Wars 2 player-helper application meant to help users find and keep track of what skins they have yet to unlock in the game.
 The Guild Wars 2 API allows for individualized feedback based on what a user has specificly unlocked.
 This application provided the user with a user-friendly place to see this data, get more informaton aout the skins they are missing, and add a speicific skin to a todo-list for better tracking.

 ## Context